Rigorous bounds on the stationary distributions of the chemical master equation via mathematical programming: Discussion

-To compute the moment bounds, we append semidefinite inequalities to the moments equations that are satisfied by the moments of the underlying probability distributions.
-This allow us to formulate an SDP, whose solution is an upper or a lower bound on any given moment.
-In contrast with moment closure methods \cite{engblom2006,engblom2014,lakatos2015,schnoerr2015}, the proposed method yields moment approximations with quantified errors.
-We show that repeated applications of our method yield upper (resp. lower) bounds that are monotonically decreasing (resp. increasing) with the number of moment equations and inequalities used (Theorem~\ref{inclu}).
-As mentioned at the end of Sec.~\ref{sec:mommulti}, there are reaction networks for which these bounds do not converge to the exact moments.
-In practice, however, they often do converge as we showed using the example in Fig.~\ref{fig:schomom}, see also the examples in the recent studies\cite{Dowdy2017,Dowdy2018,Ghusinga2017a,Sakurai2017}.
-Sharper bounds certainly apply for restricted state spaces \cite{Lasserre2009,Laurent2009,Blekherman2013,Dowdy2018}, but these refinements are beyond the scope of this paper.
+For some CMEs, the SDP approach might need to include a large number of moments to obtain accurate estimates of lower order moments (see Figs.~\ref{fig:schomom}~and~\ref{fig:gene}).
+Such large SDPs pose a computational challenge for larger networks, as the number of moments $\#_d$ is $\binom{n+d}{d}$, where $n$ denotes the number of species in the network and $d$ is the maximum moment order, and thus explodes combinatorially with the number of species.
+Similar costs are encountered when using moment-closure methods~\cite{lakatos2015,schnoerr2015}.
+In contrast with moment closure methods \cite{engblom2006,engblom2014,lakatos2015,schnoerr2015}, however, the proposed SDP method to bound moments yields approximations with quantified errors.
+Furthermore, we show that repeated applications of our SDP method yield upper (resp. lower) bounds that are monotonically decreasing (resp. increasing) as the number of moment equations and inequalities is increased (Theorem~\ref{inclu}).
+Although, as mentioned in Sec.~\ref{sec:mommulti}, there are reaction networks for which the bounds do not converge to the exact moments, they often converge in practice (Fig.~\ref{fig:schomom} and other examples in Refs.~\cite{Dowdy2017,Dowdy2018,Ghusinga2017a,Sakurai2017,Sakurai2018}).
+In addition, when tight SDP bounds prove computationally too expensive, our LP approach can be used to tighten bounds on moments of interest employing a loose SDP bound on a higher moment (Fig.~\ref{fig:gene}).
+Lastly, it is possible to obtain sharper SDP bounds for restricted state spaces~\cite{Lasserre2009,Laurent2009,Blekherman2013,Dowdy2018}, but these refinements are beyond the scope of this paper.